-Before I got pregnant, I didn’t even know that Indonesian doulas existed.
+Before I got pregnant, I didn’t even know that Indonesian doula existed.
 I did my research about birth when I was pregnant because I was scared to give birth.
 Then I was shocked, almost didn’t believe, when I saw a video of woman giving birth naturally, upright, and she was very calm.
 The baby was born very gently and he only cried softly.
 I didn’t see that horror pain that my community always taught to us since we were kids (my parents always said that when our mom gave birth, the pain was like having our bones crushed).
 After I viewed the gentle birth online I thought, what did I miss, all of this time?

 There are a very limited number of childbirth education opportunities in Indonesia.
 I took what I could and also soaked in as many educational videos I could find on the internet.
 I ended up having major birth trauma because of the lack of knowledge surrounding the physiological process of birth at the hospital where I delivered; a doula attended my birth but I did not feel there was a very good connection between the two of us – and I really wish I had obtained some prenatal education on breastfeeding.